fboes/aerofly-wettergeraet/README.md

 ![](docs/favicon-64x64.png) Aerofly Wettergerät
 ================================================

-Copy METAR weather information into [IPCAS' Aerofly FS 2](https://www.aerofly.com/).
+Copy METAR weather information into [IPCAS' Aerofly FS 2 and  Aerofly FS 4](https://www.aerofly.com/).

-The <i>Aerofly Wettergerät</i> will copy the following METAR weather information from remote sources to your configuration file while Aerofly FS 2 is _not_ running:
+The <i>Aerofly Wettergerät</i> will copy the following METAR weather information from remote sources to your configuration file while Aerofly FS 2/4 is _not_ running:

 * Time and day (will set the year and month to current year and month because they are not present in METAR information)
 * Wind & turbulences
 * Thermal activity
 * Clouds (height & density)

-The <i>Aerofly Wettergerät</i> is capable of setting weather values which you cannot access in Aerofly FS 2.
+The <i>Aerofly Wettergerät</i> is capable of setting weather values which you cannot access in Aerofly FS 2/4.
 This is tested and is done deliberately.

 > The <i>Aerofly Wettergerät</i> is the successor to ["Aerofly Weather" (AeroWX)](https://github.com/fboes/aerofly-weather/).